ruuda/blog/posts/automating-configuration-updates.md

 We’ll see an example below.

 **Throwing an LLM at it.**
-The 2025 solution:
-make an API call to ask Claude to edit the file.
+It’s 2025, it’s tempting to make an API call to ask Claude to edit the file.
-This _can_ work surprisingly well,
+This can work surprisingly well,
 <abbr>LLM</abbr>s handle context better than a regex.
 They also add even more failure modes to the safety and reliability problems of text substitution, while using orders of magnitude more compute.
-It will work most of the time, but it’s bad engineering, not a real solution.
+It will work most of the time, but I consider this bad engineering, not a real solution.

 ## Automation-friendly configuration with RCL